mishmashclone/BC-SECURITY-Empire/wiki/Module-Development.md

 - [invoke_assembly](../empire/server/modules/powershell/code_execution/invoke_assembly.py)
 - [seatbelt](../empire/server/modules/powershell/situational_awareness/host/seatbelt.py)

+If an error occurs during the execution of the generate function, return the error message using `handle_error_message`, which will ensure that the client receives the error message in the REST response.

 **option_format_string:** This tells Empire how to format all of the options before injecting them into the `script_end`.
 In most cases, the default option format string will be fine: `-{{ KEY }} "{{ VALUE }}"`.